 ‘MAKE SURE YOU BUDGET YOUR MONEY WISELY!’ – what everyone’s parents, aunts, uncles, nan & everyone in between tells then when they head off to Uni.
 But if you either: haven’t had a significant income before or had money but never needed to worry about making it last or how to spend it wisely then the chances are you won’t be entirely sure on how to budget your money effectively.
+You’ve come to the right place for great budgeting advice for students as I am going to share with you the ultimate (in my opinion) student budgeting app as well as talk you through my student budget guide – aren’t you lucky.

 This year, I have managed to budget a LOT better which I think is down to experience but also down to a banking app called Monzo (This isn’t sponsored, I just genuinely love the app a lot, and tell everyone I know about it so I thought why not tell everyone on here too!).
+This is the ‘ultimate student budgeting app’ I was talking about earlier.

 With Monzo you are able to separate your money in to several different cards (like piggy banks) for different things.
 Personally, I find it best when I create a separate card for each month and put my monthly budget into each one and then extract it when that month arise’s.
 You have to have the self restraint not to take any money out of the other months cards otherwise you may end up overspending and end up struggling in your final month or going into your overdraft.
 In addition, I have a separate card created for my rent which I never touch to ensure that no matter what I will definitely be able to afford to pay rent.